codeonlyjs/bundle-free/readme.md

 Note:

-* The import path must start with a relative specifier (`.`, `/` etc...) because the browser requires this unless there's an import map, and
+* The import path must start with a relative specifier (`.`, `/` etc...) - the browser requires this unless there's an import map, and
 * The import path must end with `.js` because web-servers don't typically append `.js` when serving static files.

 To make NPM packages available client side, we could make the `node_modules` folder available using ExpressJS's static middleware: